-Members and their dependent(s) with diabetes, asthma, heart disease, hypertension, chronic obstructive pulmonary disease ("COPD"), stroke and peripheral artery disease ("PAD") who receive all their health care services at one of the 5 Star Centers can receive prescription drugs, whether generic or brand, for a co-payment of \$5 at any participating retail pharmacy for a 30-day supply or \$10 at either CVS Caremark mail service or at a CVS pharmacy for a 90-day supply.
+Members and their dependent(s) with diabetes, asthma, heart disease, chronic obstructive pulmonary disease ("COPD"), stroke, peripheral artery disease ("PAD") and hypertension who receive their primary care services from 5 Star Center Providers will pay a copay of \$5 per prescription for a 30-day supply or \$10 per prescription for a 90-day supply when filled as described below.
 For more information, or to see if you are eligible, call Member Services at 1-877-299-1636 or email us at 5StarCenterTeam@32bifunds.com.